Skip to content

 The Cleopatra Pools

-Although we didn’t get to experience the Cleopatra Pools ourselves—unfortunately they were closed during our visit—they’re typically a highlight for many visitors to Hierapolis.
+Although we did not get to experience the Cleopatra Pools ourselves, they were closed during our visit, they are typically a highlight for many visitors to Hierapolis.
 Also known as the Antique Pool, this thermal spring is said to have been a favorite of Cleopatra herself.

 Today, the pool is filled with warm, mineral-rich water and scattered with submerged Roman columns, believed to have collapsed during an ancient earthquake.

-Visitors can usually swim among the ruins for an additional fee.
-Even if you’re just passing by, the setting is surreal—sunlight glinting off broken marble beneath the water, framed by travertines and pine trees.
-If open, it’s worth at least stopping for a look—or a dip.
+Even if you are just passing by, the setting is surreal, sunlight glinting off broken marble beneath the water, framed by travertines and pine trees.
+If open, it is worth at least stopping for a look or a dip.

 Several paths radiate outward from the heart of the city.
-One leads toward what’s believed to be the agora, or ancient marketplace.
-This area is more ruin than reconstruction, but with imagination, you begin to see the skeletal outline of stalls, meeting points, shaded arcades.
+One leads toward what is believed to be the agora, or ancient marketplace.
+This area is more ruin than reconstruction, but with imagination, you begin to see the skeletal outline of stalls, meeting points, and shaded arcades.

-Elsewhere, long stone streets stretch underfoot—lined by toppled columns, broken capitals, and low cypress trees.
-It's easy to walk in silence here, the dry grass brushing your ankles.
-Occasionally, you’ll spot wildflowers or a poppy growing defiantly between marble cracks.
+Elsewhere, long stone streets stretch underfoot, lined by toppled columns, broken capitals, and low cypress trees.
+It is easy to walk in silence here, the dry grass brushing your ankles.
+Occasionally, you will spot wildflowers or a poppy growing between marble cracks.

-Hierapolis contains one of the largest necropoleis in Turkey, stretching north of the city for over two kilometers.
-The sheer number of tombs—sarcophagi, domed graves, and family mausoleums—speaks to how central the idea of death was to this place.
+The sheer number of tombs, sarcophagi, domed graves, and family mausoleums, speaks to how central the idea of death was to this place.

 Built for wealthy Romans, Phrygians, and early Christians alike, the tombs offer a mix of architectural styles.
-You’ll notice lion motifs, inscriptions, and weatherworn reliefs.
-Despite their number, there’s a quiet dignity here.
+You will notice lion motifs, inscriptions, and weathered reliefs.
+Despite their number, there is a quiet dignity here.
 The light moves slowly.
 Shadows of cypress trees fall on stone.

 Paragliders and the living sky

 One of the unexpected joys of visiting Hierapolis is looking up.
-All through our visit, paragliders floated down from the sky, catching the thermals that rise from Pamukkale.
-It’s a strange, beautiful contrast—ancient ruins below, futuristic humans suspended in color above.
+Throughout our visit, paragliders floated down from the sky, catching the thermals that rise from Pamukkale.
+It is a strange, beautiful contrast, ancient ruins below, modern figures suspended in color above.

 Wide shot of Hierapolis landscape with tall cypress trees and a paraglider in the clear blue sky